 Information about sexually transmitted infections (STIs)

-Page last reviewed 5.5.2023
+Page last reviewed 30.8.2024

-What everyone should know about STIs?
+What should everyone know about STIs?

 STIs are usually caused by a bacteria or a virus.
 Some STIs are more common than others.
 Sexually transmitted infections can be transmitted through vaginal or anal intercourse, oral sex, or rimming (anal licking) when a condom or dental dam is not in use.
 In this section you will find more information on specific STIs, how they are transmitted, how they are tested and treated.